rejdzu/CodingTest/README.md

 curl https://localhost:7035/api/beststories?n=20
 ```

-Since description of the task is not clearly stating, if sorting should be done on all top stories or only the "n" subset, I've assumed that it's the later.
-I'm fetching n items and then sorting those entries.
+Since description of the task is not clearly stating, if sorting should be done on all top stories or only the first "n" subset, I've assumed that it's the later.
+I'm fetching n items and then sorting those entries by score in descending order.

 ## Tests